 Catriona MacColl (Horsehead; Chimères, The Beyond), Paolo Malco (Midnight Killer; The New York Ripper; The Cat’s Victims), Ania Pieroni (Fracchia vs. Dracula; Tenebrae), Giovanni Frezza (Demons; Manhattan Baby; A Blade in the Dark), Silvia Collatina (Murder Rock; The Great Alligator) and Dagmar Lassander (Monster Shark; The Black Cat; Forbidden Photos of a Lady Above Suspicion).

-In a seemingly abandoned old house, a young woman (Daniela Doria) is looking for her boyfriend Steve, after they have had sex.
+In a seemingly abandoned old house, a young woman (Daniela Doria) is looking for her boyfriend Steve, after they enjoyed fleshy fun together.
 After she discovers his body stabbed with scissors, she is then stabbed in the head with a French knife, and her body is dragged through a cellar door.

 In New York City, a boy named Bob (Giovanni Frezzi) and his parents, Norman and Lucy Boyle (Paolo Malco and Catriona MacColl), are moving into the same house.
 Norman’s ex-colleague, Doctor Peterson, who murdered his mistress before committing suicide, was the previous owner.
 The Boyles are to stay there, whilst Norman researches old houses.
 As his mother packs, Bob looks at a photograph of a house and notices a girl in it.